piyueh/geoclaw-neck-test/README.md

 This case uses original GeoClaw v5.5.0 without any modification.
 It shows that, even though the fine mesh has a 1m resolution, it still can't correctly produce reasonable flow patterns, while the non-AMR 1m mesh can.
+Moreover, the volume disappears from the computational domain, cuasing the issue of volume conservation.

 *Depth on the level 1 grid*